akhaled01/B15/README.md

 1. `B15` was built using test driven development, you can see all the shell scripts used to test in the `tests` directory, and use them too!
    1. To use them, run `sudo chmod 777 *` inside the `tests` directory, and then run `./<script-name>`
-2. A `.env` file was used to ensure security of our API key
+2. A `.env` file was used to ensure security of our API key, and is loaded inside the `server.py` script using the `dotenv` module.
 3. A python `.gitignore` template was used to not push any unimportant scripts
 4. This project adapts to any HTTP client, including `Postman` or `curl`!
    1. You may also build other clients using Js, Go, or anything really 😄
 5. Shell script is extensively used to run this project
 6. `B15` is fully thread safe, and uses concurrency concepts like mutex locks to manage race conditions between multiple clients
+7. Last but not least, a great terminal UI is used for `B15`, provided by the `rich` module

 ## Authors